NAE Partners with EPA to Provide Free Webinars

-EPA has added another benefit partner with the recent offer by the National Association of Evangelicals to extend NAE membership to EPA and, with it, free access to NAE’s quarterly webinars for all EPA members.
+EPA has added another benefit partner with the recent offer by the National Association of Evangelicals to extend NAE membership to all EPA members.
 While the NAE’s magazine, Evangelicals, has already been a publication member of EPA, the NAE as an organization is now an affiliate member of EPA.
 Sarah Brown, the NAE’s director of communications and editor of Evangelicals, is a former member of the EPA board of directors.

 The NAE played a significant role in the founding of EPA.
 In the fall of 1947, James DeForest Murch, editor of the NAE magazine United Evangelical Action met with a handful of editors at the National Sunday School Association convention to discuss the possibility of an association of evangelical editors.
 On May 6, 1948, 35 editors met at Congress Hotel in Chicago to organize the Evangelical Press Association, to adopt a doctrinal statement (crafted by NAE), and to create a statement of purpose.
 Murch was named the first president of the new association.